open-afc-project/openafc/src/filestorage/README.md

 ```
 where APACHE_HOSTNAME is the name of the Apache host and HISTORY_HOSTNAME is the name of the history host.

-That is, HTTP accesses to "/dbg" and HTTP accesses to "/dbgs" are forwarded to the history server.
+That is, HTTP accesses to "/dbg" and HTTPS accesses to "/dbgs" are forwarded to the history server.